October 24-27, 2019

 Tamar E. Granor, Ph.D., is the owner of Tomorrow's Solutions, LLC.
-She has developed and enhanced numerous Visual FoxPro applications for businesses and other organizations.
+She has developed and enhanced numerous applications for businesses and other organizations.

 Tamar served as Editor of FoxPro Advisor magazine from 1994 to 2000 and was Technical Editor from 2000 to 2008.
 She served as co-author of the popular Advisor Answers column from 1993 to 2008.
-She has also written for FoxTalk and CoDe; she currently writes for FoxRockX.
+She has also written for FoxTalk, CoDe, and FoxRockX.

 Tamar is one of the organizers of the annual Southwest Fox conference and founder of the Philadelphia Visual FoxPro User Group.
 In 2007, she received the Visual FoxPro Community Lifetime Achievement Award.
 She received Microsoft Support's Most Valuable Professional award annually from the program's inception in 1993 through 2010.
 Tamar speaks frequently about Visual FoxPro at conferences and user groups in North America and Europe.